-Per state law, a student may be excused from recitation of a portion of the Declaration of Independence if any of the following apply:
+Per state law, a student may be excused from recitation of a portion of the Declaration of Independence if:

 - A parent provides a written statement requesting that his or her child be excused, - The district determines that the student has a conscientious objection to the recitation, or - A parent is a representative of a foreign government to whom the U.S. government extends diplomatic immunity.